Tetraquark

 In particle physics, a tetraquark is an exotic meson composed of four valence quarks.
 A tetraquark state has long been suspected to be allowed by quantum chromodynamics, the modern theory of strong interactions.
 A tetraquark state is an example of an exotic hadron that lies outside the conventional quark model classification.
 A number of different types of tetraquark have been observed.

-History and discoveries
+History

 Several tetraquark candidates have been reported by particle physics experiments in the 21st century.
 The quark contents of these states are almost all qq̅QQ̅, where q represents a light (up, down or strange) quark, Q represents a heavy (charm or bottom) quark, and antiquarks are denoted with an overline.
 The existence and stability of tetraquark states with the qqQ̅Q̅ (or q̅q̅QQ) have been discussed by theoretical physicists for a long time, however these are yet to be reported by experiments.

 Colour flux tubes produced by four static quark and antiquark charges, computed in lattice QCD.
 Confinement in quantum chromodynamics leads to the production of flux tubes connecting colour charges.
 The flux tubes act as attractive QCD string-like potentials.